-Generally, orthopedic complications are experienced by all SMA types; though the weaker types are most affected, and experienced many of these symptoms at a much younger age than those whose symptom presentations began later in life (Mercuri, et al, 2015).
-Common musculoskeletal issues experienced by most patients with SMA include contractures (tightening of muscles around joints due to lack of motion), which limit the range of motion in a joint; bone fractures (Osteoporosis is common in type Is, IIs due to lack of weight bearing); hip dislocation; spinal deformities, such as scoliosis, lordosis, and kyphosis (Granata C, et al., 1989, Fujak et al., 2005, Rodillo, 1989, Haaker and Fujak, 2013, Mercuri et al., 2018).
+Generally, orthopedic complications are experienced by all SMA types; though patients with type 1 and 2 are most affected and experience many of these symptoms at a much younger age (Mercuri, et al, 2015).
+Common musculoskeletal issues experienced by most patients with SMA include contractures, which limit the range of motion in a joint; bone fractures (Osteoporosis is common in patients with SMA type 1 and 2 due to lack of weight bearing); hip dislocation; spinal deformities, such as scoliosis, lordosis, and kyphosis (Granata C, et al., 1989, Fujak et al., 2005, Rodillo, 1989, Haaker and Fujak, 2013, Mercuri et al., 2018).

 Scoliosis is an abnormal curvature of the spine to the side-often "C-shaped"-that affects the balance of the trunk during sitting and/or standing.
-This spinal deformity can lead to obliquity at the base of the spine, the pelvis, which can lead to asymmetric and/or excessive pressure on hips and buttocks leading to skin breakdown and difficulty sitting.
+This spinal deformity can lead to obliquity at the base of the spine (the pelvis) which can lead to asymmetric and/or excessive pressure on hips and buttocks that causes skin breakdown and difficulty sitting.
 Scoliosis often results in twisting of the rib cage that impairs lung function by restricting motion of the chest and diaphragm during breathing.
 Spinal deformity may include a combination of scoliosis, lordosis (lumbar or cervical), and kyphosis.
 Kyphosis is an excessive forward flexion of the spine.
-Supportive care may involve modification of the wheelchair seating system, use of braces and if severe, surgical interventions that help straighten the spine and chest.
+Supportive care may involve modification of the wheelchair seating system, use of braces, and if severe, surgical interventions that help straighten the spine and chest.
 These musculoskeletal issues can cause pain, as well as difficulty sitting, standing, or performing normal daily activities.